dleeftink/QuickSet/readme.md

 # QuickSet
 A fast and performant *Least Frequently Used* (LFU) sorted set implementation for working with reasonably sized integers (unsigned).
-Trades memory for performance, optimised for frequently updating and counting a relatively small set of integers (integers ranging from 0 to 2^16) or extracting unique integers from a large pool if numbers in one go (integers ranging from 0 to 2^28).
+Trades memory for performance, optimised for frequently updating and counting a relatively small set of integers (integers ranging from 0 to 2^16) or extracting unique integers from a large pool of numbers in one go (integers ranging from 0 to 2^28).
 Sorted in natural ascending order of integers by default.

 ### Use cases